Skinning maps are finite-to-one: The isotropic cone: Straight maps and length functions

-Effectively this result will allow us to replace $T_\ell$ with $\R$ in the hypotheses of Theorem \ref{thm:length-isotropic} since any straight map can be composed with the Busemann function, preserving straightness and without changing the length function.
+Effectively this result will allow us to replace $T_\ell$ with $\R$ in the hypotheses of Theorem \ref{thm:length-isotropic} since any straight map can be composed with a Busemann function, preserving straightness and without changing the length function.

 In the proof of Theorem \ref{thm:straight-isotropic}, the straightness of $h : T_\phi \to T$ was only used to conclude that the map is isometric when applied to the endpoints of each segment in $T_\phi$ that corresponds to one of the $\phi$-geodesic edges of a triangulation of $X$ (furnished by Lemma \ref{lem:delaunay-track}).
 To generalize the proof to the situation of Theorem \ref{thm:length-isotropic}, it will therefore suffice to show that if there exists a straight map $T_\phi \to T_\ell$, then there also exists a partially-defined map $T_\phi \dashrightarrow T_\ell'$ that is ``locally straight'' in that it is an isometry when applied to the endpoints of any of these segments.
 Since these segments arise from lifting the finite set of edges of a triangulation of $X$, they lie in finitely many $\pi_1S$-equivalence classes.
 Thus, Theorem \ref{thm:length-isotropic} is reduced to: